PRTG Manual: Active Directory Integration

 - If you delete an AD user from all user groups in the AD that are related to PRTG access, this user cannot log in to PRTG anymore.
 However, you still see the user in the user account list in PRTG.

-How to integrate Azure Active Directory into PRTG?
+How to integrate Microsoft Entra ID into PRTG?